Back to top anchor

 Formats and related files

-This data release provides a comprehensive list of decisions taken to allocate funding from this $73.7 billion up to 19 May 2022.
+This data release provides a comprehensive list of decisions taken to allocate funding from the CRRF and the initial support package of $12.1 billion up to 30 June 2022.
+It includes information about where tagged contingencies have been drawn down.

 This data release includes information on the amount managed against the CRRF (in the Fiscal Impact column) and the amount appropriated for each initiative.
 The data reflects the original funding decision which may differ from the current and/or final appropriation impacts of these initiatives.

-For each initiative, the fiscal impact (as estimated at the time the decision is made) on net core Crown debt for the forecast period is counted as a decrease in the amount remaining in the CRRF.
+For each initiative, the fiscal impact (as estimated at the time the decision is made) on the Crown's net debt for the forecast period is counted as a decrease in the amount remaining in the CRRF.

 The amount appropriated (and the amount of expenditure incurred) may differ from the amount counted against the CRRF.

-The amount appropriated represents the authority to incur expenditure (either operating or capital) rather than the net expected fiscal cost on net core Crown debt.
+The amount appropriated represents the authority to incur expenditure (either operating or capital) rather than the net expected fiscal cost on the Crown's net debt.
 For more information on the public finance system and appropriations, please see A Guide to the Public Finance Act.

 Some of the initiatives provided tax relief to taxpayers, which results in a reduction in tax revenue rather than an increase in expenditure to the Crown, therefore no appropriation is necessary.
 Initiatives such as taxable benefits will have appropriation changes different to what was managed against the CRRF, because a portion of the benefit is expected to be returned to the Crown as tax.
 Therefore, the overall fiscal cost of the initiative can be different to the total amount allocated for expenditure.